JenieX/web-development-with-jonas/html-css-course/08-project–part-3/README.md

 Using the property `href="#cta"` on an anchor element, makes it so that clicking the element would auto-scroll to the element that has the property `id="cta"` on it.

+### Website Optimization

+- Images should be resized to the double of the rendered dimensions in the browser.
+- Compressed after that.
+PNG images should be converted to WebP images.
+- `<picture>` element should be used to add support for all browser.
+E.g. hero-img in this project.

 ## CSS Properties

 ### [`scroll-behavior`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior)